oddbird/oddleventy/content/blog/2024/testing-fastapi.md

 The `db` fixture allows us to make queries in the context of the test transaction, and is automatically rolled back after the test is complete.
-You can also use it in other fixtures to create test data.
+You can also use it in other fixtures to create test data:

 ```python
 # File: conftest.py